 As the novel coronavirus (COVID-19) spreads around the world, U.S., and Houston area, the CAPS team has been diligently working to make systemic changes that protect students, staff, and faculty, while also providing services to meet current needs.
 Social isolation is a common concern for many during this time and group counseling may be a good option for you to consider.
 For the fall 2020 semester, our groups have gone virtual!

 Group counseling is a popular and beneficial CAPS service.
-Individuals meet weekly with other group members and one or two clinicians to explore new ways of coping, behaving and interacting with others.
+Individuals meet online weekly with other group members and one or two clinicians to explore new ways of coping, behaving and interacting with others.
 Understanding Self and Others groups are our most utilized groups and are interpersonal process groups that focus on a variety of common concerns.
-CAPS also offers different Psycho-Educational Groups (e.g. Stress Management 101) and Theme Groups (e.g. Rainbow Coogs, First in the Family) each semester.
 There are no fees for students to participate in a group if they are currently enrolled in classes at the University of Houston.

 One beneficial aspect of the CAPS group program is the opportunity for students to participate in ongoing groups during the academic year.
-The majority of our groups (with the exception of the psychoeducational groups) will stay on the same day, same time, and have at least one of the same co-leaders from fall to spring semesters.
+The majority of our groups will stay on the same day, same time, and have at least one of the same co-leaders from fall to spring semesters.
 This enables a student to participate in the same group for a longer period of time, if desired, in order to continue to work on their goals.
 This consistency regarding the group offerings will also allow students to prioritize the day and time of their desired group when scheduling classes for the following semester.

-If you are interested in more information about group counseling please contact your individual CAPS clinician or walk into CAPS for an initial appointment and ask about group counseling.
+If you are interested in more information about group counseling please contact your individual CAPS clinician or call CAPS for an initial appointment and ask about group counseling.